danwflynn/reversi/README.txt

 This project is a model and textview implementation of the game Reversi with a hexagonal grid as the game board as opposed to other versions which use a square or rectangle to represent a board.
 This code base contains 2 packages in its current state.
-There is a model package which manages the players (represented by their respective tiles), the board (which is inside the Reversi model class), and the rules of the game (also managed in Reversi model class).
+There is a model package which manages the players (having their respective tiles), the board (which is inside the Reversi model class), and the rules of the game (also managed in Reversi model class).
 This code allows for multiple forms of extensibility.
-If someone wanted to add a third player, they could simply add a new tile type to the TileType enum, change the turn counter so that it cycles through 3 players instead of 2, and change the limit of the passes in a row counter to 3.
 If someone wanted to make a new version of the game (similar but with slightly different rules), they could extend the ReversiModelImpl class and override the necessary methods.
 In that case, the private fields and methods would need to become protected to be used.
 This current codebase also allows room for a controller and gui to be implemented as they are going to be future assignments.
+In addition to this, the player interface allows extensibility for future implementation with human and AI players.
+The player interface lets players make moves in the game, check their attributes, and see which moves are optimal (likely to be useful for AI version).

 Quick Start:
 @Test